pingcap/docs/tidb-cloud/tidb-cloud-encrypt-cmek.md

     Make sure the `aws_cmek_enabled` field is set to `true`.

-2. Configure the KMS Key ARN for the specified region (e.g., us-east-1) under this project using the [Configure AWS CMEK](https://docs.pingcap.com/tidbcloud/api/v1beta#tag/Cluster/operation/CreateAwsCmek) endpoint of TiDB Cloud API.
+2. Configure the KMS Key ARN for the specified region (for example, us-east-1) under this project using the [Configure AWS CMEK](https://docs.pingcap.com/tidbcloud/api/v1beta#tag/Cluster/operation/CreateAwsCmek) endpoint of TiDB Cloud API.

 ### Step 3.
 Create a cluster